LiorSinai/NonogramSolverCpp/README.md

 Compile and run "main --help" on the cmd line to see options.

-# Running
+## Build and run

-Requires the Visual Studio C++ developer tools, which can be installed wiht Visual Studio.
+Requires the Visual Studio C++ developer tools, which can be installed with the Visual Studio Installer.

-## With Visual Studio Code
+### Build and Run with Visual Studio Code

 1. In Developer Command Prompt for VS run `.` to open Visual Studio Code.
 2. Confirm the Microsoft cl.exe is working by typing `cl` in the command prompt.
-2. Run build task: Ctrl + Shift + B
+3. Run build task: Ctrl + Shift + B
-2. Run without debugging: Ctrl + F5
+4. Run with: `NonogramSolver.exe` in the cmd.
+For example `NonogramSolver --solve --filepath puzzles/lost.txt`.

-## With the command line
+### Build and run with the Developer Command Prompt for VS

 In Developer Command Prompt for VS:
 1. Set the variable `set "fileDirname=C:\path\to\NonogramSolverCpp"`
-2. Run:
+2. Build with:
 	```
-	cl.exe /Zi /EHsc /nologo "/Fe%fileDirname%\\main.exe" "%fileDirname%\\*.cpp"
+	cl.exe /Zi /EHsc /nologo "/Fe%fileDirname%\\NonogramSolver.exe" "%fileDirname%\\*.cpp"
 	```

-Or in the cmd with gcc:
+3. Run with: `NonogramSolver.exe`.
+For example `NonogramSolver --solve --filepath puzzles/lost.txt --to-file`.

 ## Algorithm